nh-99/plex_monitor/README.md

 - [Requestrr](https://github.com/darkalfx/requestrr) -- alternatively, bake Discord bot into this application?
 - [Deluge](https://deluge-torrent.org/) - should be doable via bash scripts with [Plugin/Execute](https://dev.deluge-torrent.org/wiki/Plugins/Execute)
 - [Transmission](https://transmissionbt.com/) ???

-# Environment Variables
-The `DATABASE_URL` and `SECRET_KEY` environment variables must be set.
-The database URL is just the typical connection string for a Mongo database in Golang, which looks like `mongodb://user:pass@127.0.0.1:27017`.
-Secret key should be set specifically for your environment.

 # Docker
 Docker is the ideal medium for deploying this application.
 There is a `docker-compose.example.yml` file that outlines one way to setup these containers.
 You can use them with an existing compose file for the rest of the services and run them all in the same Docker network.